gotoplanb/discover-webstack/README.md

 What to Expect from this Curriculum

-Getting Started with GitHub
+### Getting Started with GitHub

-??
+* Create a GitHub Account
+* Answer these questions:
+  1. foo
+  2. bar

 ### Structure and Presentation with HTML and CSS